kelleyvanevert/adventofcode2023/readme.md

 But the good news: day 10 now runs in ±2.5s 🤘

 A bunch of refactoring and debugging lies ahead 😅

+## Day 11

+Fun and largely uneventful :) The new heap-based runtime still works, albeit not for the examples of day 5 and 7.
+And the bonus twist pointed out a fun algorithmic trick.